RobRendell/gTove/README.md

 * Starting a gesture on a mini with locked position, or when the GM is not connected, controls the camera instead.
 * Lock the position of a mini that is attached to a mini whose position is locked.
+* Allow attached pieces to be made "ungrabbable", making them ignore gestures - useful with large templates attached to minis.

 ## Plans/TODO